 Choosing to reuse is likely to require some change in our daily routines.
 Changing habits does not mean a return to a more difficult life-style.
 In fact, just the opposite may happen like taking out the garbage less often.
 Reuse can be as simple as reaching for a sponge or rag instead of a paper towel.

 If we don’t reuse waste, the economic and social costs of waste disposal will continue to increase, and communities—large and small, urban and suburban—will face increasingly harder decisions about managing their waste.

 We all need to evaluate our daily waste-producing activities to determine which ones are essential (such as buying medicines and food wrapped in packaging for our safety and health), and which are not (such as purchasing overpackaged single serving items).
 Use this list to get you started reusing.

 - Loose fill packing peanuts are taken back for reuse by most mailing and shipping stores.
-Look in the yellow pages under the heading Packaging Service or search the Loose Fill Packaging Council’s database of locations by clicking here.
+Look in the yellow pages under the heading Packaging Service.
+For more information about loose fill packaging, read this article by Earth911 available by clicking here.

 - Save egg cartons, clean foam meat trays, etc. for school or church art supplies.
 Be sure to check with the art teacher or principal first, and ask them when it is convenient for you to bring your materials to the school.

 - Use the Sunday comics or the sports or finance page as appropriate for wrapping paper.
 Then recycle it!

 - Cut the top off of a soda bottle (1 or 2 liter) and use it to hold celery or carrots in the refrigerator.
 Use the top you cut off as a funnel.